ysksuzuki/GANESA/README.md

 # GANESA

-Calcutates the price gap between Amazon and other online shops
+Calcurates the price gap between Amazon and other online shops

 ## Build